 If you are able to improve your communication and relationship patterns, and gradually feel more comfortable and secure in your relationship, then we can reduce the frequency of sessions to once every other week, or even once a month… and ultimately decide to stop altogether.

-When you decide to stop, it is helpful to have one last session to review difficulties, goals, progress and any further work that needs to be done independently.
+When you decide to stop, it is helpful to have one last session to review progress and any further work that needs to be done independently.
 We can also discuss ideas for maintaining the progress made and additional sources of support of information that may be helpful after counseling.

 Sometimes couples will do several rounds of couples therapy through the course of their relationship.
 They may do premarital therapy, and they may receive therapy for various difficulties as time goes by.
 There may be difficult transitions, decisions or losses that you encounter as a couple.
 Just as with individual therapy, it is okay to return for a booster session, a short series of sessions, or for a new round of therapy if you feel a need for it.

-Again, please don’t hesitate to call if you have any questions about therapy.
+Please don’t hesitate to call if you have any questions about therapy.
 There is no obligation, and I’m happy to help answer your questions.
 You can reach me at 708-429-6999, extension 229.
 Or you can e-mail me through the contact page on this website.